 The daytime lights increase road safety in vehicles fitted with bi-xenon lamps.
-The lights are built-in separately to the headlights and are switched on each time the ignition is turned on if the light setting is in position ${\bf 0}$ or AUTO.
+The lights are built-in separately to the headlights and are switched on each time the ignition is turned on if the light setting is in position 0 or AUTO.

-Automatic control of the dipped beam in combination with the daytime lights (bi-xenon headlights)
+Automatic control of the dipped light in combination with the daytime lighting (bi-xenon headlamps)